Gum Disease Treatment in Denton, TX

 • Eat a Healthy Diet: A healthy diet can help to support your immune system and promote healing.
 Eat plenty of fruits and vegetables, lean protein, and whole grains.

-• Attend regular dental check-ups: Regular dental check-ups are an important part of preventing gum disease from recurring.
+• Attend regular dental check-ups: Regular dental check-ups are an important part of treating and controlling gum disease.
 Be sure to schedule regular appointments with your dentist or periodontist and follow their recommendations for follow-up care.

-By following these tips, you can help to promote healing after gum disease treatment and prevent the development of future gum disease.
+By following these tips, you can help promote healing after gum disease treatment and prevent gum disease from doing additional damage.
 If you have any questions or concerns about aftercare, be sure to speak with Dr. Ruehle for guidance.

 Frequently Asked Questions